SoftUni-Internal/interactive-content/EN/16-Objects-and-Classes/04-Built-in-Classes.md

 [slide]
 # Math

-Math class methods are **static** and  help to perform the **numeric operations** and commonly used **mathematical functions** like rounding, comparing, square root, cube root, exponential, logarithm and trigonometric operations.
+Math class methods are **static** and  help to perform the **numeric operations** and commonly used **mathematical functions** like:
+ - rounding

+ - comparing

+ - square root

+ - cube root

+ - exponential

+ - logarithm

+ - trigonometric operations.

 - `abs(a)` : Returns the absolute value of the passed parameter `a`
 ```java live